On this page

 Substantive weaknesses

-- Failing to provide required evidence
+- Failing to provide necessary evidence

-- Submitting original documents when not requested
+- Submitting original documents when not required

 - Underlying case is still pending or status is valid